-Most runs in TFE are started automatically — whenever new commits are added to a workspace's VCS branch, it queues a new plan.
+Most runs in TFC are started automatically — whenever new commits are added to a workspace's VCS branch, it queues a new plan.
 You can also manually queue plans, usually after editing variables.

-Note that TFE needs network access to any infrastructure providers managed by your Terraform configurations.
-If you're using the SaaS version of TFE and you use Terraform to manage private cloud resources, those providers must be internet accessible.
+Note that TFC needs network access to any infrastructure providers managed by your Terraform configurations.
+If you're using Terraform Cloud to manage private cloud resources, those providers must be internet accessible.

 For more details, see the following pages:

 - About Terraform Runs in Terraform Terraform Cloud

 To queue a plan for your new workspace, make a new commit to the VCS branch you chose when creating the workspace.
 In the previous page's example, we chose the

 nfagerlund/terraform-minimum repo and left it on the default branch, so we could start a run by pushing one or more new commits to the

 master branch of that repo.

 Before continuing with your first run, queue another plan using TFC's UI.
 You can do this with the "Queue Plan" at the upper right of the workspace page, or using the "Save & Plan" button when editing the workspace's variables.